Mihara/x1c3tool/manual/manual.md

   * `5` - Nearly stationary mode.
 Base interval is 120 seconds.

   Yes, I had to go fish for the manuals to the other related devices to find that important tidbit.
 * `Manual` checkbox makes the device send out a beacon once the PTT is *released* on the microphone that is plugged into the device itself, i.e. immediately once you finish talking.
 Being an external device, X1C3 can't change the frequency to do it, so this is generally only suitable for using in situations where you have a repeater that handles reception of APRS packets on its own frequency, i.e. [what MIC-E data format was originally intended for][MIC-E].
-Otherwise you might want to rig up a button just for the convenience to explicitly forcing the device to beacon when you need it to.
+However, you might want to rig up a button just for the convenience of being able to beacon on command without doing something more complicated.
 * `Time` sets the minimum time between packets. `Smart` plus a `Time` of, say, 300 seconds is reasonable. `Time` on its own will beacon once every given number of seconds.
 * `Queue` is pretty bizarre, because this beaconing frequency algorithm doesn't intersect with any other one.
 If you select this, the device will beacon once every minute, at the specified number of seconds plus one, based on the GPS clock.
 I'm really at a loss why did anyone want this.
 This will coexist with `Time` mode.